progress/progress.github.io/emeachallenge/index.md

 # Dates
   EMEA PUG Challenge is Wednesday, Nov 19 to Friday, Nov 21st.
 Official hours for the hackathon are Wed 6pm to 9pm and then Thu 8pm to 10pm, but the room will be available at other times.

 Awards are presented on Friday after the general session.

-(Judging will happen -- TBD!)
+Judging will happen -- (before the award, details still TBD!)

 # Prizes
 Prizes are a key part of Hackathons!